chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 Adds `[bits]` amount of bits to the water progress bar.
 Once full will a bucket of water be released.
 It will extinguish existing lava previously spread through the [`!lava [bits]` command](#lava-bits).

+### `!cancelbid`

+Cancels the current bid tickets or bits and removes the player from the queue.
+The invested tickets or bits won't be refunded.

+### `!wiki`

+Gives a link to this wiki you're currently reading.

 ## Throne Commands

 Only executable by the current king on the throne.